phetsims/faradays-electromagnetic-lab/doc/implementation-notes.md

 ### Memory Management

-* **Dynamic allocation:** Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
-The exception is `Electron`, dynamically created when a coil is modified (see number of loops and loop area).
-Electrons do not need to be stateful, and the number of Electrons is derived.
+**Dynamic allocation:** Most objects in this sim are allocated at startup, and exist for the lifetime of the simulation.
+The exceptions to this are as follows:

+Changing a `Coil` (`numberOfLoopsProperty` or `loopAreaProperty`) results in disposal and creation of the model and view elements that make up the coil: `CoilSegment`, `CoilSegmentNode`, `QuadraticBezierSpline`, `Electron`, and `ElectronSpriteInstance`.
+None of these need to be stateful for PhET-iO.

+Resizing the browser window (changing ScreenView `visibleBoundsProperty`) results in disposal and creation of `CompassNeedleSpriteInstance`, to make the magnetic field visualization fill the browser window. `CompassNeedleSpriteInstance` does not need to be stateful for PhET-iO.

-* **Listeners**: Unless otherwise noted in the code, all uses of `link`, `addListener`, etc. do NOT need a corresponding `unlink`, `removeListener`, etc.
+**Listeners**: Unless otherwise noted in the code, uses of `link`, `addListener`, etc. do _not_ need a corresponding `unlink`, `removeListener`, etc.

-* **dispose**: All classes have a `dispose` method, possibly inherited from a super class.
+**dispose**: All classes have a `dispose` method, possibly inherited from a super class.
 Sim-specific classes whose instances exist for the lifetime of the sim are not intended to be disposed.
 They are created with `isDisposable: false`, or have a `dispose` method that looks like this:

 ```ts
 public dispose(): void {